 Since the PE exam is intended to be the next step after completing the FE exam, it is a tougher test that takes approximately twice as long to finish.
 However, pass rates are higher for PE exams than they are for FE exams due to the majority of test takers being experienced professionals who are already familiar with the NCEES exam structure and environment.

-NCEES doesn’t publish the passing scores for any of their exams, including PE.
+NCEES doesn’t publish the passing scores for any of their exams, including the civil PE exam.
 They state that the percentage needed to pass will vary depending on the specific discipline you’re taking.
 However, they also mention that you will not lose points for incorrect answers— so your best chance to pass is to avoid leaving any questions unanswered!
+This is why picking a PE prep course with lots of practice exam examples is important.